Learner pathways

 Student Profile

-• Some community access may require higher staffing levels
+• Some community access may require higher staffing ratios to ensure safety and support

-• Does not tolerate group learning or shared attention
+• Find group learning or shared attention difficult and requires highly individualised engagement

-• Minimum of 1:1 staffing at all times
+• Require a minimum of 1:1 staffing at all times to support learning, regulation, and safety

 Teaching and Learning Style